lukaM19/CompSci308_SLogo_team05/doc/DESIGN.md

   * Compatible with reflection so the parser does not need hard-coded cases
 * Model API
   * Able to easily support addition of new actor attributes
+* Controller API
+  * Centralize the functionality of each piece of the project
+  * Easy to read code
 ##High level design
 * Command API
   * Everything extends from an abstract Command class
   * Every command overrides and implements methods that set up execution (e.g. calculate movement) and then run the given command (e.g. moving the turtle)
   * Parser creates commands with one constructor that takes a list of Command objects (these are the parameters for the command)
-  * The world (part of model API) executes the command and passes it neccessary information about the world.
+  * The world (part of model API) executes the command and passes it necessary information about the world.
+* Controller API
+  * Minimize lines in each method, make Controller only orchestrate communication
+  * Load and Save files in their own classes with their own hierarchies (only implemented for save)

 ## Assumptions
 * Command API